-The School District has also planned various capital improvements over the next five years.
-These capital improvements will be paid for with the proceeds of general obligation bonds issued by the School District.
-Greenville County Schools has maintained the highest credit ratings for South Carolina school districts based on statements recently released by Standard and Poor's and Moody's rating agencies.
+The School District's planned capital improvements will be paid for with the proceeds of general obligation bonds issued by the School District as well as qualified school construction bonds and qualified zone academy bonds.
+The School District has maintained the highest credit ratings for South Carolina school districts based on statements recently released by Standard and Poor's and Moody's rating agencies.
 A higher credit rating for the School District results in lower interest costs when borrowing money.

 As the largest school district in the State of South Carolina, the School District must plan ahead for future school years.
 Increase in student enrollment, effect of the economy, and change in instruction delivery, i.e. technology, are all items with both current and long range impact.
 Planning is embedded in the budget process each year.
 Even though the School District presents an official budget to the Board on an annual basis, the administration reviews projected revenue and expenditure projections for the next several years.
 When the economic downturn began in fiscal year 2008, the School District put in place a plan to increase fund balance in order to ease the effect of the funding cliff created by the end of the government stimulus funding.
-By utilizing State Fiscal Stabilization funds and instituting procedures to generate additional savings within the general fund budget, the General Fund - Fund Balance increased from \$48,340,093 as of June 30, 2009 to \$80,095,291 as of June 30, 2012.
-Beginning in FY13, the School District included a portion of fund balance in the General Fund budget and thus began the planned usage of fund balance over the course of several years until revenues increase to a level that sustained the instructional process without budget cuts.
-From FY14 to FY15, the amount of fund balance assigned to fund the General Fund decreased from \$11,248,000 to \$7,057,000 with no fund balance assignment in the FY16 budget.
+By utilizing State Fiscal Stabilization funds and instituting procedures to generate additional savings within the general fund budget, the General Fund - Fund Balance increased from \$48,340,093 as of June 30, 2009 to \$118,184,667 as of June 30, 2016.
+Both the FY16 and FY17 budgets did not include any use of previously accumulated fund balance.